torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 DESCRIPTION
 ^^^^^^^^^^^

-In order to be notified about parallel ports when they are detected, parport_register_driver should be called.
-Your driver will immediately be notified of all ports that have already been detected, and of each new port as low-level drivers are loaded.
+In order to be yestified about parallel ports when they are detected, parport_register_driver should be called.
+Your driver will immediately be yestified of all ports that have already been detected, and of each new port as low-level drivers are loaded.

 A ``struct parport_driver`` contains the textual name of your driver, a pointer to a function to handle new ports, and a pointer to a function to handle ports going away due to a low-level driver unloading.
-Ports will only be detached if they are not being used (i.e. there are no devices registered on them).
+Ports will only be detached if they are yest being used (i.e. there are yes devices registered on them).

 The visible parts of the ``struct parport *`` argument given to attach/detach are::